probe973/hsc-5066y/jamovi/getting-started/02-levels-of-data.md

 For the following variables, how would you classify them in jamovi?

 {% include question_multiple_choice.html
-    id="q_eyecolour"
-    title="Eye Colour"
+    id="q_ethnicity"
+    title="Participant Ethnicity"
-    question_text="A variable recording a person's eye colour (e.g., Blue, Green, Brown)." options="nominal::Nominal||ordinal::Ordinal||continuous::Continuous"
+    question_text="A variable recording a participant's self-reported ethnicity (e.g., White, Black, Asian)." options="nominal::Nominal||ordinal::Ordinal||continuous::Continuous"
     correct_answer="nominal"
-    solution_text="Eye colour categories have no inherent order, so they are Nominal."
+    solution_text="Ethnicity is a set of categories with no inherent order, making it Nominal."
 %}

 {% include question_multiple_choice.html
-    id="q_satisfaction"
-    title="Satisfaction Rating"
-    question_text="A variable recording a participant's satisfaction on a scale from 'Very Dissatisfied' to 'Very Satisfied'." options="nominal::Nominal||ordinal::Ordinal||continuous::Continuous"
+    id="q_finish_position"
+    title="Race Finishing Position"
+    question_text="A variable recording the finishing position in a race (e.g., 1st, 2nd, 3rd)."
+    options="nominal::Nominal||ordinal::Ordinal||continuous::Continuous"
     correct_answer="ordinal"
-    solution_text="The categories have a clear order, but the distance between them is not equal, making them Ordinal."
+    solution_text="Finishing positions have a clear rank (1st is better than 2nd), but the time difference between 1st and 2nd might not be the same as between 2nd and 3rd.
+This makes it Ordinal."
 %}

 {% include question_multiple_choice.html
-    id="q_temperature"
-    title="Temperature"
+    id="q_reaction_time"
+    title="Reaction Time"
-    question_text="A variable recording the temperature of a room in degrees Celsius." options="nominal::Nominal||ordinal::Ordinal||continuous::Continuous"
+    question_text="A variable recording the time in milliseconds a person takes to press a button." options="nominal::Nominal||ordinal::Ordinal||continuous::Continuous"
     correct_answer="continuous"
-    solution_text="Temperature is a measured numerical variable.
-In jamovi, all numerical data is classified as Continuous."
+    solution_text="Time is a measured numerical variable.
+In jamovi, this is classified as Continuous."
 %}

 {% include question_multiple_choice.html
-    id="q_siblings"
-    title="Number of Siblings"
+    id="q_postcode"
+    title="Postcode"
-    question_text="A variable recording the number of siblings a person has." options="nominal::Nominal||ordinal::Ordinal||continuous::Continuous"
+    question_text="A variable recording a participant's postcode (e.g., NR4 7TJ)."
-    correct_answer="continuous"
-    solution_text="Although this is technically discrete numerical data, jamovi handles all numerical data as Continuous."
+    options="nominal::Nominal||ordinal::Ordinal||continuous::Continuous"
+    correct_answer="nominal"
+    solution_text="Although it contains numbers, a postcode is just a label for a location.
+It has no numerical value or order, so it is Nominal."
 %}

 {% include question_multiple_choice.html
-    id="q_height"
-    title="Height"
-    question_text="A variable recording a person's height in centimetres." options="nominal::Nominal||ordinal::Ordinal||continuous::Continuous"
-    correct_answer="continuous"
-    solution_text="Height is a measured numerical variable (specifically, ratio data), and jamovi handles all numerical data as Continuous."
+    id="q_likert_scale"
+    title="Likert Scale Agreement"
+    question_text="A variable from a survey asking for agreement on a 5-point scale from 'Strongly Disagree' to 'Strongly Agree'." options="nominal::Nominal||ordinal::Ordinal||continuous::Continuous"
+    correct_answer="ordinal"
+    solution_text="The 5 points have a clear order of agreement, but we can't assume the 'distance' between 'Agree' and 'Strongly Agree' is measurable.
+This is classic Ordinal data."
 %}

 <!-- This automatically adds the "Previous" and "Next" navigation buttons -->